 The reason is that the evaporator is hard to replace.
 The first shop was only interested in doing the easier repairs and hoping it would fix the problem.
 Now the car is fixed and the owner avoided replacing $1500.00 of ac components that were not needed.

-This vehicle had the first year for a new engine know as the vvti (variable valve timing).
-I used AllData.Diy to research TSB’s (technical service bulletins).
-The very first bulletin was about engine oil leaks from the front timing cover.
+This vehicle had the first year for a new engine know as the variable valve timing (VVTI).
+I used AllData.Diy to research factory issued technical service bulletins (TSB).
+The very first one was about engine oil leaks from the front timing cover.

 I faxed over a copy of the TSB and the owner took her vehicle to the Toyota dealer instead of an auto repair shop.
 The dealership performed the repairs under warranty even though it was technically out of warranty by miles.
 The customer was looking at her receipt and the repairs did not match the repairs that I sent her in the TSB.
 I had her fax me a copy.